 - the answers to commonly asked questions about pregnancy food and pregnancy vitamins.

 If you have any questions or special dietary requirements, talk to your healthcare professional to get tailored advice on your nutritional needs during pregnancy.
+If you are coeliac and are on a gluten-free diet, you can check out our guide on Eating Gluten-Free During Pregnancy to help guide you and your diet.

 Watch this video to learn more about healthy meal and snack ideas to add pregnancy vitamins, minerals, and variety to your pregnancy diet.